Amdrel/jamiekuppens.com/content/post/dependency-management-in-go-is-no-longer-painful.md

 	// Beautiful imports.
 	"github.com/reshurum/really-long-app-name/Godeps/_workspace/src/github.com/gorilla/mux"
 	"github.com/reshurum/really-long-app-name/Godeps/_workspace/src/github.com/gorilla/sessions"
-	"github.com/reshurum/really-long-app-name/Godeps/_workspace/src/github.com/jinzhu/gorm"
 )

-func main() {
-	...
-}
 {{< /highlight >}}

 ## The Solution

-With the release of Go 1.5, an experimental environment variable called `GO15VENDOREXPERIMENT` was added to solve all these problems.
-The only problem with is it's not enabled by default so you have to make it clear to contributors it's required.
+With the release of Go 1.5, an experimental environment variable called `GO15VENDOREXPERIMENT` was added to solve this problem.
+The only problem is that it's not enabled by default so you have to make it clear to contributors it's required.
+With the upcoming release of Go 1.6, vendoring is now enabled by default and is now considered stable.

+Vendoring allows Go projects to put dependencies in directory called `vendor`, and these dependencies can be referenced using the traditional method.

+{{< highlight go >}}
+import (
+	"html/template"
+	"net/http"

+	// Much better.
+	"github.com/gorilla/mux"
+	"github.com/gorilla/sessions"
+)
+{{< /highlight >}}

+`go get` will not manage vendor directories though and leaves that job to tools like [Glide](https://github.com/Masterminds/glide).
+Glide will set up lock files and keeps track of project dependencies using a project specific configuration file.
+These tools are not required and it is up to developers to decide how they want to manage their dependencies.

+All in all, dependency management in Go is much less of a pain with vendoring considered stable in the upcoming release of Go 1.6.
+At the time of this writing, Go 1.6 has yet to release and a release candidate version can be found [here](https://golang.org/dl/#unstable).